godotengine/godot-docs/learning/scripting/visual_script/nodes_purposes.rst

 By Type
 ^^^^^^^

 Those are the methods available to basic types.
-For example, if you want a dot-product, you can search for "dot" intead of the Vector3 category.
+For example, if you want a dot-product, you can search for "dot" instead of the Vector3 category.
 In most cases just search the list of nodes, it should be faster.